solodev/cloud-documentation/src/dashboard/index.md

 **Name** | **Description**
 :--- | ---
-Developer Org Dashboard | The primary dashboard associated with your root developer account.
+<a href="/dashboard/#developer-org-dashboard">Developer Org Dashboard</a> | The primary dashboard associated with your root developer account.
-Business Org Dashboard | The dashboard view associated with organizations you create.
+<a href="/dashboard/#business-org-dashboard">Business Org Dashboard</a> | The dashboard view associated with organizations you create.

 ## Developer Org Dashboard